DomFord/domford.me/content/publication/ford-gods-2016/index.md

   \ new moral and social frameworks according to the different ontological and cosmological\
   \ fundamentals of the created gameworld.
 These frameworks, I will argue, are predicated\
   \ on higher diegetic powers that guide and inform the player-as-god.
 I will examine\
   \ this topic through four case studies.
-In textitGrand Theft Auto V, I will illustrate\
+In *Grand Theft Auto V*, I will illustrate\
   \ the player-as-god as part of a player-avatar relationship that involves a pre-characterised\
-  \ avatar, in the form of textitGTA V's playable protagonists.
-In textitThe Elder\
+  \ avatar, in the form of *GTA V*'s playable protagonists.
+In *The Elder\
-  \ Scrolls V: Skyrim, I will analyse a more ‘blank slate’ avatar in the player-avatar\
+  \ Scrolls V: Skyrim*, I will analyse a more ‘blank slate’ avatar in the player-avatar\
   \ relationship, and consider how the player-as-god is directed by diegetic gameworld\
   \ gods and higher powers.
-In textitDiablo III, I will explore the highly intertextual\
+In *Diablo III*, I will explore the highly intertextual\
   \ nature of its moral framework, as it borrows extensively from Judeo-Christian\
   \ tradition.
-Finally, in textitDark Souls I will add a moral dimension to Daniel\
+Finally, in *Dark Souls* I will add a moral dimension to Daniel\
   \ Vella’s notion of the ludic sublime, examine how moral futility is instituted\
   \ in the game’s lore and mechanics."
 publication: ''